Rickcau/graph-api/teams/collections/readme.md

 ## Running Requests
 1. Select Environment
 - Click the environment dropdown (top-right)
-- Choose the appropriate environment (local, staging, production)
+- Choose the appropriate environment (local, staging, production, Graph)

 2. Execute Requests
 - Navigate to any .bru file in the collection